Donate

 Working Tax Credit (WTC)

 This is money provided to boost the income of working people on a low wage.
-It is means-tested and it doesn’t matter whether you are working for someone else or are self-employed.
-For more information on WTC click here
+It is means-tested, and it doesn’t matter whether you are working for someone else or are self-employed.
+Like CTC and means-tested benefits, WTC is being replaced by UC (see CTC section above).
+For more information on WTC click here.

 Pension Credit (PC)

-This is a means-tested benefit for people on a low income who have reached the Pension Credit qualifying age.
+This is a means-tested benefit for people on a low income who have reached the qualifying age for state retirement pension, which is currently 66 years and due to increase from 2026.
 It has two parts – Guarantee Pension Credit and Savings Pension Credit.
 You may be able to get one or both parts depending on your circumstances.
-For more information on PC click here
+For more information on PC click here.

 Disability Living Allowance (DLA)